graham-hart/newsfacts/README.md

 # newsfacts

 ## Known Bugs:
+- Vote graphing gives 2 for all values with votes

 ## Description:
 This website allows users to search through a database of news sites and vote on them based off of Bias & Reliability.